Dancar96/Dancar96/README.md

 Welcome to my personal repository

-- :syringe: I'm a nurse who wants to learn coding in order to change his actual profession.
+- :syringe: I’m a tech consultant currently studying a Master's degree in Bioinformatics.
-- :computer: Currently doing a data science bootcamp course with The Bridge.
+- :computer: Previously trained in Data Science (The Bridge Bootcamp).
-- :bow: I'm currently learning with help from FreeCodeCamp courses.
+- :bow: I am focused on improving my skills in programming, data analysis and computational biology.
 - :books: I am new to this so I am open to any kind of advice, opinions and feedback.

 Some technologies I work with are: